 One of our primary goals is to keep each and every student safe.
-We realize that many students have life threatening or mild to moderate food or environmental allergies.
+We realize that many students have life-threatening or mild to moderate food or environmental allergies.

-Along with completing your student Health History/Emergency Medical Information Form, if your student has a food allergy or special dietary needs please complete the Special Dietary Needs Form and return it to the health office.
+Along with completing your student Health History/Emergency Medical Information Form, if your student has a food allergy or special dietary needs, please complete the Special Dietary Needs Form and return it to the health office.
 With parent permission, the information included on the form will be shared with the campus nutrition supervisor in an effort to meet the dietary needs of your student.

 Please note that there are some circumstances where dietary needs are unable to be met by student nutrition and it is in the best interest of your student for them to bring their own lunch.
-We understand dietary restrictions are complicated and frustrations and we want students to eat.
+We understand dietary restrictions are complicated and frustrating and we want students to eat.
 Please contact us with any concerns and we will provide assistance where possible.

 School Excuse Notes from any Medical Appointment: